 Families may visit the United States Consumer Product Safety Commission (CPSC) website at www.cpsc.gov to check the recall list of children's products (toys, car seats, furniture, etc.).
 The center is on their email list and receives email alerts about recalled products.
-We then check our inventory to see if we have the product(s) effected and then take the appropriate action to remove or fix the product(s).
+We then check our inventory to see if we have the product(s) and then the appropriate action to remove, fix, or replace the product(s).
 We will also post any relevant recalls on the family communication board in the foyer.